Mod-Bucket/Basic-Staples/README.txt

 1.2.1
 	- Adjusted prices on mint and all related products.
 	- Fixed prices on popsicle moulds.
+	- Added mint jam and grape jam.
+	- Added toaster.
+Toaster recipes don't require butter.
+	- tweaked sliced bread model and patched it to work with toaster.
+	- Added toast, buttered toast, peanut butter honey toast, And jam-type toasts (Apple, Blackberry, Blueberry, Cherry, Dragonfruit, Grape, Lemon, Lime, Mint, Orange, Peach, Pear, Raspberry, Strawberry, Tangerine).
+	- Removed Elephant Cookbook and added recipes to animal book.
+Repriced book.
+	- Added toast recipe to Staples1 cookbook.
+Repriced book.
+	- Added all other toast recipes to preserves book.
+	- Renamed vanilla Apple and Peach Sauces to Jams.
+	- Made the roast chicken edible.
+	- Added functional coffee makers.
+They don't require water to make coffee or tea, the cheap one can only take one ingredient (some form of grounds).
+	- Added mint tea.
+Added it to Drinks book and repriced it.

 1.2
 	- Fixed some random vanilla typos.